Romy Gonzalez Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.66 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.65).

-- Yankees pitchers combine to rank 14th in baseball in home runs given up (66 total, 1.1 per game).
+- The Yankees rank 17th in baseball in home runs surrendered (68 total, 1.1 per game).

-- Schmidt makes the start for the Yankees, his 13th of the season.
-He is 2-5 with a 5.01 ERA and 65 strikeouts in 55 2/3 innings pitched.
+- Vasquez makes his first start of the season for the Yankees.

-- In his most recent time out on Thursday against the Seattle Mariners, the right-hander went 5 2/3 scoreless innings while surrendering three hits.
+- The 24-year-old righty makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.